agent-provocateur/ai-case-study/README.md

 From a different perspective, Nicole Ingra who owns a marketing agency in Barcelona, asks:

-## <p style="text-align: center;"> "When I hear collagues being skeptical of AI, I ask them, 'Have you spent time larning the tools?'"</p>
+## <p style="text-align: center;"> "When I hear collagues being skeptical of AI, I ask them, 'Have you spent time learning the tools?'"</p>